grafana/grafana-app-sdk/docs/operators.md

 Please note that it's enough to specify a Watcher or a Reconciler for a resource.
 The choice between the two depends on operator needs.

+For HA deployments, `simple.App` also supports event sharding with `simple.ShardFilter`.
+This lets multiple replicas watch the same objects while only one replica handles a given event.
+See [Event Sharding](event-sharding.md).

 ## Event-Based Design

 What this all means is that development using the SDK is geared toward an event-based design.